 - Orthodontics: If the bite is misaligned, orthodontics may be needed to reposition the teeth, allowing them to fit together harmoniously.
 Dr. Mazhari is a Northern Virginia Invisalign® provider and may recommend this orthodontic treatment option when appropriate for restoring balance to the bite.

 - Restorative Dentistry: In cases of significant tooth wear or damage, restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
-We may recommend dental crowns, porcelain veneers, or cosmetic bonding to restore your teeth and allow proper tooth contact.
+We may recommend dental crowns, partial crowns, porcelain veneers, or cosmetic bonding to restore your teeth and allow proper tooth contact.

 Will I Need to Have Surgery to Correct My TMJ Disorder?